nextcloud/documentation/developer_manual/android_library/library_installation.rst

 For that, access to
 Properties > Android > Library
 ** **
-and click on add and select the ownCloud Android library
+and click on add and select the Nextcloud Android library

 |1000000000000270000003A317117674_png|